Symmetry Lie Algebras of Varieties with Applications to Algebraic Statistics: Preliminaries

-A common way to show that an irreducible variety is toric is by proving that it is the vanishing of a prime ideal with binomial structure.
-Here we list relevant past work.\\
+So, $I$ is toric in $\mathbb C[y_1,y_2,y_3]$ under the presented linear change of variables. \end{example} A common way to show that an irreducible variety is toric is by proving that it is the vanishing of a prime ideal with binomial structure.
+The end of this section lists relevant literature.\\

+\begin{remark} A binomial sometimes is defined as any expression of the form \( \mathbf{x}^{\mathbf{a}} - \lambda \mathbf{x}^{\mathbf{b}} \), where \( \lambda \) is a scalar.
+A unital binomial is a specific type of binomial where \( \lambda \) is restricted to either $0$ or $1$.
+Observe that a binomial can always be expressed into a unital binomial times a constant, under a simple linear change of variables. \end{remark}

 \textbf{Graded components of an ideal.} As a standard graded polynomial ring, $R$ is a direct sum of its graded components; that is, $R = \oplus _{d \geq 0} [R]_d$, where is the vector space of all homogeneous polynomials in $R$ of degree $d$.
 We refer to the set of monomials of degree $d$ in $R$ as \emph{the standard basis} for $[R]_d$ and denote it $\mathscr{B}([R]_d)$.
 Similarly, a homogeneous ideal $I\subseteq R$ has $I = \oplus_{d \ge 0} [I]_d$, where the vector space is the \emph{d-th graded component of $I$}.
 The following proposition describes a basis for~$[I]_d$. \begin{proposition} Let $I\subseteq R$ be an ideal generated by homogeneous polynomials $p_1,\ldots,p_k$ of degrees $d_1,\ldots,d_k$, respectively.
 Then, for each $d\in \mathbb N$, is a spanning set for the vector space $[I]_d$.
 Consequently, any linearly independent spanning set~$\mathscr{B}([I]_d)\subseteq \mathscr{S}([I]_d)$ is a basis for $[I]_d$. \end{proposition}